-Spikenard Anointing Oil - my blend
+Spikenard Anointing Oil - My Personal Blend

 You will find Spikenard - or Nard - in the scriptures.

 Read Mark 14:3 and John 12:3.
 Mary anointed Jesus' feet before He went to the Cross.
 Spikenard is the anointing unto death to be made alive resurrected anew with Christ.
 A favorite among those in healing ministry and intercession.

 PLEASE NOTE: 5ml, 1/3 oz, and 1/2 oz bottles comes with Euro caps, larger sizes comes with standard caps.

 What is a Eruo Cap?
 The glass bottles with the Euro cap include orifice reducers, which allow for dispensing the product a drop at a time.
 Also helps in reducing spillage by cap coming unscrewed when in pocket or purse.

 SPIKENARD Nard is mentioned a number of times in the Old Testament.
 It is mentioned in the biblical love poem, the Song of Solomon (1:12 and 4:13).

 During ancient times, Spikenard was the most expensive perfume in the world.
 A pound was said to cost an entire years salary for the average worker.
 Spikenard was considered a herb of love, thus when Mary of Bethany poured out her perfume without reservation, it became a powerful symbol of abandoned worship.
 Her extravagant love caused a chain reaction.
 Those around became indignant but that didnt stop her from boldly proceeding to anoint the One she loved.
 Yeshua vindicated her and her name will always be remembered and her fragrant worship spoken of.